NASA-ESA Mars Sample Return: 2005 to 2008

-2009 to 2013
+2009 to 2011

-Early in 2009 the In-Space Propulsion Technology project office at the NASA Glenn Research Center (GRC) presented a ranking of six MAV options, concluding that a 285 kg two-stage solid rocket with continuous telemetry would be best for delivering a 5 kg sample package to Mars orbit.
+Early in 2009, the In-Space Propulsion Technology project office at the NASA Glenn Research Center (GRC) presented a ranking of six MAV options, concluding that a 285 kg two-stage solid rocket with continuous telemetry would be best for delivering a 5 kg sample package to Mars orbit.
 A single-stage pump-fed bipropellant MAV was noted to be less heavy and was ranked second.

-Later in 2009 the chief technologist of the Mars Exploration Directorate at JPL referred to a 2008 workshop on MSR technologies at the Lunar and Planetary Institute, and wrote that particularly difficult technology challenges included the MAV, sample acquisition and handling, and back planetary protection, then further commented that "The MAV, in particular, stands out as the system with highest development risk, pointing to the need for an early start" leading to flight testing before preliminary design review (PDR) of the lander that would deliver the MAV.
+Later in 2009, the chief technologist of the Mars Exploration Directorate at JPL referred to a 2008 workshop on MSR technologies at the Lunar and Planetary Institute, and wrote that particularly difficult technology challenges included: the MAV, sample acquisition and handling, and back planetary protection.
+He then further commented that, "The MAV, in particular, stands out as the system with highest development risk, pointing to the need for an early start," leading to flight testing before preliminary design review (PDR) of the lander that would deliver the MAV.

-In October 2009 NASA and ESA established the Mars Exploration Joint Initiative to proceed with the ExoMars program, whose ultimate aim is "the return of samples from Mars in the 2020s".
-ExoMars's first mission was planned to launch in 2018 with unspecified missions to return samples in the 2020–2022 time frame.
+In October 2009, NASA and ESA established the Mars Exploration Joint Initiative to proceed with the ExoMars program, whose ultimate aim is the return of samples from Mars in the 2020s.
+ExoMars's first mission was planned to launch in 2018, with unspecified missions to return samples in the 2020–2022 time frame.
+As reported to the NASA Advisory Council Science Committee (NAC-SC) early in 2010, MEPAG estimated that MSR "will cost $8-10B, and it is obvious that NASA and ESA can't fund this amount by themselves."
 The cancellation of the caching rover MAX-C in 2011, and later NASA withdrawal from ExoMars, due to budget limitations, ended the mission.
 The pull-out was described as "traumatic" for the science community.

-In 2010–2011 the NASA In-Space Propulsion Technology (ISPT) program at the Glenn Research Center received proposals and funded industry partners for MAV design studies with contract options to begin technology development, while also considering propulsion needs for Earth return spacecraft.
+In 2010–2011, the NASA In-Space Propulsion Technology (ISPT) program at the Glenn Research Center received proposals and funded industry partners for MAV design studies with contract options to begin technology development, while also considering propulsion needs for Earth return spacecraft.
 Inserting the spacecraft into Mars orbit, then returning to Earth, was noted to need a high total of velocity changes, leading to a conclusion that solar electric propulsion could reduce mission risk by improving mass margins, compared to the previously assumed use of chemical propulsion along with aerobraking at Mars.
-The ISPT team also studied scenarios for MAV flight testing over Earth and recommended two flight tests prior to MSR mission PDR, considering the historical low probability of initial success for new launch vehicles.
+The ISPT team also studied scenarios for MAV flight testing over Earth, and recommended two flight tests prior to MSR mission PDR, considering the historical low probability of initial success for new launch vehicles.